mayankkumar28/firebase-notif-mock/README.md

 # Web push notification system using Firebase

-The project has been deployed to the below websites.
-You can test this project at : https://firebasenotif.netlify.app/
+The project has been deployed to the following website.
+You can test this at : https://firebasenotif.netlify.app/

 ## Please allow notifications permissions in your browser to work